sayeemabdullah/React-Cribsheet/README.md

 #### Arrow Functions

-We have used function like below before:
+We have used a function like below before:

 ``` js